DreamVu/3D-Object-Detection-Tracking/README.md

 Nvidia Jetson embedded boards with various [Jetpack SDK versions](https://developer.nvidia.com/embedded/jetpack-sdk-46) Intel x86_64 system with Ubuntu 18.04/20.04 OS

-Please follow the instructions given below on any of the supporthttp://wiki.ros.org/ROS/Installationed devices to install the software on the host machine.
+Please follow the instructions given below on any of the supported devices to install the software on the host machine.

 ### Step 1.
 Clone the repository
      sudo apt-get install git-lfs